Appendix I: Definitions

 9. Dean of Students: Dean of Students or designee will be referred to as the “Dean” throughout the Student Code of Conduct.

-10. Disorderly Conduct: The disruption, obstruction, or unauthorized interruption of teaching, research, convocations, recruiting interviews, social events, meetings, business and administration, disciplinary proceedings, or other University activities; including public service functions and outreach activities on or off campus, or other activities when the conduct occurs on University property.
+10. Disorderly Conduct: The disruption, obstruction, or unauthorized interruption of teaching, research, convocations, recruiting interviews, social events, meetings, business, disciplinary proceedings, or other University activities; including public service functions and outreach activities on or off campus, or other activities when the conduct occurs on University property.

 11. Discrimination: Unlawful discrimination based on a person’s age (40 or older), disability, whether actual or perceived by others (including service-connected disabilities), gender (including pregnancy related conditions), military status or military obligations, sexual orientation, gender identity or expression, genetic information, national origin, race, color, or religion (protected classes) that is severe, persistent, or pervasive and has the purpose or effect of substantially interfering with an individual’s academic or work performance, or of creating an intimidating or hostile environment in which to work or to learn.
 Discrimination based on a protected class, including unlawful harassment, which is a form of discrimination is illegal under federal and state law.